 Central North Island

-It is also very accessible with a little care and planning whatever your experience or fitness level … Home to one of New Zealand’s premier attractions – Tongariro National Park – 3 active volcanoes, stunning blue or emerald lakes, steaming fumaroles, fantastic hiking trails and two major Ski-Fields – make Tongariro National Park an action packed must see destination for all ages.
+It is also very accessible with a little care and planning whatever your experience or fitness level … Home to one of New Zealand’s premier attractions – Tongariro National Park – 3 active volcanoes, stunning blue or emerald lakes, steaming fumaroles, fantastic hiking or mountainbike trails and two major Ski-Fields – make Tongariro National Park an action packed must-see destination for all ages.

-If hiking is your thing then you should not miss walking the Tongariro Crossing it is one walk in New Zealand that lives up to the hype that surrounds it – on a fine day, it is simply stunning, on bad day, it is still worth walking if you are not going get the opportunity again!
+If hiking is your thing then you should not miss walking the Tongariro Crossing it is the one track in New Zealand that lives up to the to hype that surrounds it – on a fine day, it is simply stunning, on bad day, it is still worth walking if you are not going get the opportunity again!

-Central North Island also offers some of the best trout fishing in New Zealand – the area gives you easy access to a selection of the finest fly fishing streams in New Zealand, as well, you have the option of boat fishing on Lake Taupo.
-If your aim is to experience wilderness fly fishing as well as luxury accommodation then take a look at Poronui Station in the Central North Island maybe just what you are looking for?
+Central North Island also offers some of the best trout fishing in New Zealand – The Turangi area gives you easy access to a selection of the finest fly fishing streams in New Zealand, as well, you have the option of boat fishing on Lake Taupo.
+If your aim is to experience wilderness fly fishing as well as luxury accommodation then take a look at Poronui Station in the Central North Island it may be just what you are looking for?

 Napier is the main city in the Hawkes Bay, it well known and admired for its Art Deco Architecture that is prominent throughout the City, Hawkes Bay is a productive growing area both for table fruit and wine grapes – if you enjoy visiting Boutique Wineries and sampling their signature wines then you will enjoy Hawkes Bay.